Falls From Height Solicitors — Scotland

 The compensation could cover loss of earnings, treatment costs, and other expenses incurred due to your injuries.
 It can also compensate for the impact on you and your family, particularly in the case of accidents that involve serious injury or death.

-• Report the accident: Inform your employer as soon as possible and make sure it’s recorded in the company’s accident book.
-This creates an official record that can support your claim.
+- Report the accident: Inform your employer as soon as possible and make sure it’s recorded in the company’s accident book.
+This creates an official record that can support your fall from height claim.

-• Gather evidence: Take photos of the scene and any hazards, such as unsafe equipment or poor lighting.
+- Gather evidence: Take photos of the scene and any hazards, such as unsafe equipment or poor lighting.
 Get contact details from any witnesses.
-Your personal injury solicitor will help you to gather this evidence.

-Contact Watermans today to speak with one of our dedicated personal injury team.
+Contact Watermans today to speak with one of our dedicated fall injury solicitors.
 Let us help you seek the financial compensation you deserve for your injuries.

 It should be that simple.